acaciochinato/talos-linux-terraform/README.md

-# Kubernetes Cluster Deployment in Proxmox using Talos Linux, Cilium CNI, and Longhorn
+# Kubernetes Cluster Deployment in Proxmox using Talos Linux, Cilium CNI and Longhorn

 This Terraform project automates the deployment of a Kubernetes cluster using Talos Linux in a Proxmox virtual environment.
 The cluster is configured with Cilium CNI for networking and Longhorn for distributed storage.
 A personal feature of this setup is that the first worker node is provisioned with an additional disk, which is exclusively used by Longhorn for storage.